-On the other hand, the sale of a Colombian company’s shares to residents or non-residents generates a tax liability in Colombia for the seller.
+By contrast, the sale of a Colombian company’s shares to residents or non-residents generates a tax liability in Colombia for the seller.
 The taxable income is the positive difference between the sale price and the tax cost of the shares.
 The sale price must be determined using accepted technical valuation methods.

 Tax indemnities and warranties

-In a share acquisition, the purchaser takes over the target company including all related liabilities, so the purchaser usually requires more warranties and indemnities than in the case of a business assets acquisition.
+In a share acquisition, the purchaser takes over the target company, including all related liabilities, so the purchaser usually requires more warranties and indemnities than in the case of a business assets acquisition.
 Where significant sums are at stake, it is common for the purchaser to carry out a due diligence exercise, including a review of the target’s tax issues.

-the general tax losses regime establishes that:
+The general tax losses regime establishes that: